Updated: Oct 15

 I accessed La Leche League supports again when I developed a lump in my breast about the size of a mandarin orange.
 The leader I spoke to on the phone recommended I contact my doctor to make sure I did not develop something more serious and provided me with information regarding blebs, clogged ducts, mastitis and infection.
 I got a prescription from my doctor which I wound up not using because in the book, I discovered the cause was likely from a bleb, which likely occurred after a weekend of camping with my daughter where less attention was given to nursing.
 I followed the advice in the book and found almost immediate relief.
 Again, I received the necessary support that I needed from La Leche League, and my doctor.

 Unfortunately, most people in Canada who choose to nurse their babies don't often have access to the support that they need when nursing struggles arise.
 Furthermore, public breast-feeding is often not supported culturally, and many families feel shamed for doing so without covering up or leaving a public venue.
 Even more frustrating is the reality that many doctors, midwives, and paediatricians do not have adequate experience or training regarding nursing concerns that commonly present and recommend formula use without connecting families to other community resources such as lactation counsellors, La Leche League leaders, or International Board Certified Lactation Consultants.
-Therefore, as a doula and accredited La Leche League leader, I feel connecting families to resources and information is the best way of supporting them in their infant feeding needs- regardless of their infant feeding preferences.
+Therefore, as a doula, perinatal yoga teacher and accredited La Leche League leader, I feel connecting families to resources and information is the best way of supporting them in their infant feeding needs- regardless of their infant feeding preferences.

 Regardless of your choice to nurse or formula feed, support and information is needed regarding the benefits, risks, and problems that can be associated with either.
 Your family needs to choose which methods of feeding work best for you, whatever your circumstances may be.
 As a doula and La Leche League leader, I offer information to all of my clients regarding supplemental feeding options as well as nursing support.
 I am also more than willing to help you find additional support through other community resources should your feeding concerns be of greater need than my experience and knowledge.
 As a La Leche League leader in Leduc and birth doula serving Leduc, Edmonton, and surrounding areas, you can contact me if you require further assistance on your infant feeding journey.